California lifts virus stay-at-home orders, curfew statewide - WTMJ

 “Together, we changed our activities knowing our short-term sacrifices would lead to longer-term gains.
 COVID-19 is still here and still deadly, so our work is not over, but it’s important to recognize our collective actions saved lives and we are turning a critical corner,” Dr. Tomas Aragon, the state’s public health director, said in a statement.

+“We will be moving forward with some limited re-openings, including outdoor dining and personal services,” San Francisco Mayor London Breed said in a tweet.

+In Los Angeles County, home to 10 million people, Republican Supervisor Kathryn Barger expressed support for opening more businesses and said the state must balance public health with “devastating social, emotional and economic impacts of this virus.”

-The decision comes with improving trends in the rate of infections, hospitalizations and intensive care unit capacity as well as vaccinations.
+The decision came amid improving trends in the state’s rate of infections, hospitalizations and intensive care unit capacity as well as vaccinations.

+Newsom, a Democrat, imposed the stay-at-home order in December as coronavirus cases worsened.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.